-Over the past two years, my day-to-day coding workflow has moved from quick AI help toward clearer task definition and verification.
-In early 2024, I used AI mostly for autocomplete-level tasks such as snippets, error explanations, and small refactors.
-By 2026, I still write code when needed, but far more of my time goes to defining tasks clearly, checking outputs, and fixing edge cases the tools miss.
+Over the past two years, my day-to-day coding workflow has shifted from quick AI help toward clearer task definition and verification.
+In early 2024, I used AI mostly for autocomplete-level work: snippets, error explanations, and small refactors.
+By 2026, I still write code when needed, but more of the leverage comes from defining tasks clearly, checking outputs, and fixing edge cases the tools miss.

 2024